Python class with and without classes

 Task 1.
 Variables, Functions, Plotting

-• Define a Python function PSP with default parameters $a$, $b$ which computes and returns $PSP(t)$.
+, and annotate the axes properly. - Define a Python function PSP with default parameters

 Task 2.
 Loops, Conditional Execution, Flow Control

-• In each time step $t \rightarrow t+1$, each particle moves either one step forward or one step backward, with equal probability.
+, each particle moves either one step forward or one step backward, with equal probability. - Particles at

-• Particles at $A$ can only move forward with probability $0.5$.
+can only move forward with probability . - Particles arriving at

 Task 3.
 Some more plots \& functions